There are few better shortcuts in life than reading. Distilled knowledge that often took years to assemble can be consumed in just a few hours.

 If you want an introduction to the Disney way of doing things, you can't ask for a better source.

-Certainly SaaS focused, but a great read for entrepreneurs of all types.
+It's certainly SaaS focused, but it's a great read for entrepreneurs of all types.

-It's a must to get these in tandem.
+It's a must to get these two books in tandem.
 Luckily, they come packaged in a single book.

 Claude C. Hopkins is the legendary advertiser who is credited for — get this — popularizing toothbrushing.